Niranjanaz/Devops/README.md

-Data for testing new update
+Data for testing new update in devops